Artistic resources

 In the Beguinage of Dendermonde (Termonde)

-Hello.
-My name is Silvana Panciera and with the help of my friend Philippe Hensmans I decided to create this web site in order to share the fruits of my many years of research on the beguinal movement.
-This is a “open free” information, but thank you to quote the source.
+Good morning.
+My name is Silvana Panciera and with the help of my friend Philippe Hensmans I decided in 2016 to create this site to share the fruits of numerous years of research on the Beguinal movement.
+Since a few years, a second friend, Antonio Regazzoni, has also been helping me in my informatic troubles.
+My service operator is Register.it a serious and accessible company that I am able to contact also by phone and whose I am really satisfied with.

 My interest in the Beguines began in the exhibition The Closed Garden of the Soul (Brussels, 1994), which dealt with various forms of female spirituality.
 On a panel of the exhibition I read: “Would the beguinal movement perhaps be the first feminist movement? “.
 This question was the starting point of a research that has continued since then, which for two years has led me to visit what remains today of all the Belgian beguinages and which has pushed me more and more to want to make known and rehabilitate this feminine history.
 A form of posthumous justice towards the great protagonists, women fought, repressed, ignored, ignored and sometimes even derided.